Why Move To Sardinia

-Cagliari main theatre has a great opera and ballet season, and among the things to do in Cagliari there is attending a great opera show.
-Prices for a show vary depending on the seat and even the time of the show, and can be anything between $15.00 and $100.00 USD.
-There are also fidelity programmes, by which one can buy a whole pack of tickets, which makes the cost significantly cheaper.
+Cagliari main theatre has a great opera and ballet season, and among the things to do in Cagliari, there is attending a great opera show.
+Prices for a show vary depending on the seat and even the time of the show.
+Anything between $15.00 and $100.00 USD.
+There are also fidelity programmes, by which one can buy a whole pack of tickets.
+That makes the cost significantly cheaper.

-I am a football fan (not fanatic) and one of the things to do in Cagliari for me is going to the stadium to support my team, although I must admit it hasn’t done well lately and is going to be kicked out of the premiere league.
+I am a football fan (not a fanatic) and one of the things to do in Cagliari for me is going to the stadium to support my team.
+Sadly I must admit it hasn’t done well lately and is going to be kicked out of the premiere league.
 The cost of a ticket is around $15.00 USD, depending on where in the stadium one sits.

 - What Does It Cost to Live for a Month in Paris?

 - What does it cost to live for a month in The Canary Islands?

 - What does it Cost to Live for a Month in Beijing?

 Cost Of Transportation and Petrol

 A bus ticket costs $1.50 USD and can be used for up to 90 minutes.
 Petrol costs over $1.80 USD per litre, and the price is constantly rising.
 A parking lot in the city centre costs between $0.70 and $1.50 USD per hour.